 Once initiated, the JFTC's investigations typically involve dawn raids, extensive interviews of the relevant employees and information requests to the relevant companies.
-For international cartel cases, the JFTC will typically liaise closely with its foreign counterparts in order to coordinate dawn raids as well as to exchange information as to the ongoing investigations.
+For international cartel cases, the JFTC will typically liaise closely with its foreign counterparts to coordinate dawn raids as well as to exchange information as to the ongoing investigations.

-GTDT: How is the leniency system developing, and which factors should clients consider before applying for leniency?
+3 How is the leniency system developing, and which factors should clients consider before applying for leniency?

-SE & VM: The leniency system in Japan has not undergone any significant change in recent years.
-As mentioned, potential applicants should be attentive to the timing of the leniency applications, as this will determine the immunity or the amount of percentage reduction granted for cooperation.
+Under the current leniency system, potential applicants should be attentive to the timing of the leniency applications, as this will determine the immunity or the amount of percentage reduction granted for cooperation.
 Such timing is particularly critical in Japan as the JFTC will only grant leniency treatment to a maximum of five companies (in addition to the fact that the JFTC has no discretion in determining the order of leniency applications or the percentage reduction in surcharge).
 A recent trend we have observed is that potential applicants have become quicker at deciding whether to cooperate with a JFTC investigation, including through applying for leniency.
 A key reason for this accelerated decision-making is that applying for leniency is now considered to be part of a company's culture of corporate compliance in Japan so that once a potential infringement has been identified, not reporting it promptly to the investigating authority is often no longer an option.

-It is also important to note that, in contrast to many common law jurisdictions, there is no concept of attorney-client privilege in Japan.
-This means that during a JFTC investigation, documents held by a client containing attorneyclient communications or any documents (including the results of internal investigations) held by in-house legal staff can be obtained by the JFTC dawn raid and used for the purpose of the investigation.
-Moreover, while the internal leniency programme (whereby employees who disclose cartel activities within a certain number of days receive immunity from punishment at company level) proves to be effective, the report of this internal disclosure can also be seized.
+In contrast to many common law jurisdictions, there is no concept of attorneyclient privilege in Japan as of April 2019.
+This means that, during a JFTC investigation, documents held by a client containing attorney-client communications or any documents (including the results of internal investigations) held by in-house legal staff can be obtained by a JFTC dawn raid and used for the purpose of the investigation.
+Moreover, although the internal leniency programme (whereby employees who disclose cartel activities within a certain number of days receive immunity from punishment at company level) proves to be effective, the report of this internal disclosure can also be seized.
 Accordingly, as a practical matter, we usually encourage clients to maintain any records of attorney-client communications, legal memoranda and results of investigations with the outside legal counsel firm rather than the in-house legal department, wherever possible.